Influencer Marketing Trends in 2025

 Mindful Chef, a UK-based healthy recipe box delivery service, has effectively used influencer marketing to strengthen its brand and connect with health-conscious consumers.

-According to co-founder Giles Humphries, Mindful Chef has experienced remarkable growth in recent years.
-“We call it the great Covid unwind,” Humphries explains.
-“After a period of enormous growth, [there] was a normalisation.”
-The company’s turnover grew from £16 million in 2019 to a peak of £67 million in 2021 before settling at around £60 million.
+According to co-founder Giles Humphries, the company has grown remarkably in recent years.
+The company’s turnover grew from £16m in 2019 to a peak of £67m in 2021 before settling at around £60m.
 Despite this adjustment, Humphries notes that the business now operates with its “healthiest” profit margins to date, reflecting a strong foundation for sustainable growth.

 Influencers play a key role in demonstrating how easy and enjoyable it is to prepare nutritious meals using Mindful Chef's recipes.
 Campaigns like their collaboration with Nature’s Bounty, which included distributing 9,000 health supplement samples to meal kit subscribers, further highlight the brand’s commitment to promoting a holistic approach to health and wellness.